Docs

 )

-4. Call that server code from the client
+4. Call the server code from the client

 anvil.server.call("submit_log", self.log_box.text)